-7,500,000 American Depositary Shares
+American Depositary Shares

-Representing 37,500,000 Ordinary Shares
+Representing Ordinary Shares

-We are offering 7,500,000 American Depositary Shares, or ADSs.
-Each ADS represents five of our ordinary shares.
+We are offering American Depositary Shares, or ADSs.
+Each ADS represents of our ordinary shares.
 The ADSs will be evidenced by American Depositary Receipts, or ADRs.
 This is the initial public offering of our ADSs.
 No public market has previously existed for our ADSs.
 Our ordinary shares are currently listed on the Taipei Exchange, or TPEx.
-On April 13, 2018, the last reported sale price of our ordinary shares on the TPEx was NT\$47.30 per share, or approximately \$1.61 per share, based on an exchange rate of NT\$29.30 to \$1.00.
-Pursuant to the relevant Taiwan rules and practices, we expect that the initial public offering price will be (i) at least 90% of the closing price of our ordinary shares on the date of this prospectus or (ii) at least 90% of the simple average of the closing prices of our ordinary shares on the one, three or five business days immediately preceding the date of this prospectus.
+On , 2018, the last reported sale price of our ordinary shares on the TPEx was NT\$ per share, or approximately \$ per share, based on an exchange rate of NT\$ to \$1.00.
+Pursuant to Taiwanese regulations, we expect that the initial public offering price will be (i) at least 90% of the closing price of our ordinary shares on the date of this prospectus and (ii) at least 90% of the simple average of the closing prices of our ordinary shares on the one, three or five business days immediately preceding the date of this prospectus.

-We have applied to list our ADSs on The Nasdaq Global Market under the symbol "ASLN."
+We intend to apply to list our ADSs on The Nasdaq Global Market under the symbol "ASLN."